Management and Marketing

 Management Courses

 Survey of the legal environment in which businesses operates.
 Includes overview of legal system and judicial processes and coverage of constitutional principles for U.S. legal system, ways to resolve legal disputes, forms of business organization, legal issues relevant to employment, legal responsibility of businesses to clients and customers, and liability issues.
+This course also provides an overview of the relationship between law and business ethics and a general framework for applying legal and ethical reasoning in business decision making.

 Prerequisite(s): Sophomore standing.